windowshandletoc/deviceid/README.md

 # Future

 I will soon release an ADB script that disables these dangerous permissions and another for a specific OEM(s) and their hidden APIs.

+# Update

+Current releases marked as pre-release will almost certainly return a dummy value.
+I will make new releases that will display the BSSID and MAC of current device.
+For BSSID I am sure that it will work for all devices.
+For the MAC address of the device it may vary by manufacturers.
+Having any app that has location and WIFI permission (`ACCESS_COARSE_LOCATION`, `ACCESS_WIFI_STATE`, and sometimes `ACCESS_FINE_LOCATION`)